 Environment

-PARK CITY, Utah – Following a whistleblower’s allegations of environmental violations during Park City School District’s demolition of Treasure Mountain Jr High, city and county officials confirmed this week those allegations involved not just asbestos but water.
+PARK CITY, Utah – Following a whistleblower’s allegations of environmental violations during Park City School District’s demolition of Treasure Mountain Jr High, city and county officials confirmed this week those allegations involved not just asbestos but contaminated water.

-The action occurred west of the school, where the creek runs through the fields at the North 40, past the school and under SR 248 into Silver Creek, which flows along the recreation path toward Quinn’s Junction.
+The action occurred east of the school, where the creek runs through the fields at the North 40, past the school and under SR 248 into Silver Creek, which flows along the recreation path toward Quinn’s Junction.

-Park City officials confirmed they were notified of the dumping and confirmed samples taken at the discharge point showed elevated amounts of lead.
 TownLift has filed a GRAMA request with the Utah Division of Water Quality to obtain the contractor’s reports and the agency’s investigative findings.

 The Treasure Mountain Junior High property is governed by a CERCLA (Superfund) environmental agreement because the area sits atop historic mining waste.
 Lead- and arsenic-laden soils were excavated from the campus during a prior remediation effort, and regulators require tighter controls on excavation, dust and water movement to prevent re-exposing contaminated material.